20-alicial/image-conversion/README.md

 p3z.c converts P3 files to PZ,
 pz3.c converrts PZ files to P3,

-Four Tools for Converting PZ images: pzg.c converts a PZ image to greyscale, pzn.c negates all pixels in a PZ image, pzh.c flips a PZ image horizontally, pzw.c stretches a PZ so that it is twice as wide.
+Three Tools for Converting PZ images: pzg.c converts a PZ image to greyscale, pzn.c negates all pixels in a PZ image, pzh.c flips a PZ image horizontally,